titoBouzout/kompiler/readme.md

         "express": false,
         // server document root, set to `false` to not start a static file server "root": "./",
+        // if to add high resolution time headers "highResolutionTime": false,
         // for opening a special page when loading the server "page": "index.kompiler.html",
         "hostname": "localhost",